OussamaHammou236/ft_printf/README.md

     return 0;
    }

-5. Compile your program:
+5.Compile your program:
     gcc your_program.c libftprintf.a